hadi-ramezani/data_analyst_nanodegree/README.md

 - The color of the buttons were changed to green.
 - The title updates correctly when all data are shown.
 - I added a stacked bar chart to show the trend in the number of outliers and the ratio of the number of underestimated and overestimated outliers.
+- Added legends and axes labels to the graphs.
+- Added a brief description of the data.

 Feedback: